glenn-sorrentino/PathShield/README.md

 > ETHICAL USE REQUIRED
 > This software processes data locally without external transmission.
 Users are
 > solely responsible for:
-> - Compliance with applicable surveillance and privacy laws
+> - Compliance with all applicable laws
-> - Obtaining consent before recording or analyzing individuals
 > - Respecting reasonable expectations of privacy
-> - Preventing misuse for stalking, harassment, or unauthorized monitoring

 ## Features